Orson Scott Card Disappoints With Intelligent Design Article

 Here is the complete list of his IDiot talking points:

-1. Intelligent Design is just Creation Science in a new suit (name-calling).
+Number 1. we've already dealt with.
+It is not name-calling.
+It's a legitimate argument.1.
+Intelligent Design is just Creation Science in a new suit (name-calling).

 2. Don't listen to these guys, they're not real scientists (credentialism).